License GuideSOC 29-1216

 Read more

 Practicing family medicine without an active license violates state law across the country.
-Unlicensed practitioners face civil fines and must return any income earned.
-Repeat offenses can result in criminal charges in certain states.
-The specific penalties vary by jurisdiction and violation history.
+Violators face civil fines and must surrender any income earned while unlicensed.
+States may also impose criminal penalties for repeat offenses, though these vary by jurisdiction.
+The specific consequences depend on state regulations and whether the violation is a first or subsequent offense.

 Career Outlook